Preparing Your Business for Microsoft 365 Copilot

 It's important to stay updated about Copilot's latest features and changes.
 To do this, you can use the Message Centre in the Microsoft 365 admin centre under Health > Message Centre.
 You can even assign the Message Centre reader role to non-administrators to ensure that anyone using Copilot stays up-to-date.
 Microsoft is also planning to add the Copilot service as a Preference option in the near future, allowing users focused on Copilot to tailor their communications accordingly.

-Copilot promises to revolutionise how users interact with Microsoft products.
+Copilot promises to revolutionise users' interactions with Microsoft products.
 However, enabling this feature is just the beginning.
 Considering your Microsoft tenant's ecosystem is essential to ensure that Copilot works with the correct data and serves the right users.